olha-yatskivska/qa-study-hub/books/Software_Requirements_Wiegers/Chapter-2-Req-from-customers-perspective/potential-stakeholders.md

 > Stakeholders can be internal or external to the project team and to the developing organization.
 ---

+---
+>  User requirements should come from people who will press the keys, touch the screen, or  receive the outputs.
+> If there is a serious disconnect between the acquiring customers who are paying for the project and the end users, major problems are guaranteed.

+---

 ## Outside the Developing Organization
 * Direct user
 * Indirect user